 The Art History Major consists of eight credits in art history and one credit in studio art.

 - Overall average of C or better in all courses taken during the two semesters preceding the time of application.

 - Completion of at least two courses in art history at Swarthmore with grades of B or better.
 For a double major the grade minimum is also B.

 Requirements for Completion of the Major

-All Art History Majors, course and honors, are required to take 9 credits to fulfill major requirements.
-Four of these must be the following:
+All Art History Majors, Course and Honors, are required to take 9 credits to fulfill major requirements.
+Nine credits must include one 2-credit seminar and the following:

 - ARTH002 The Western Tradition (students are encouraged to take this early in their major program)